sneakinhysteria/PocketBook2Capacities/README.md

    - Merges split highlights (when a highlight spans multiple pages)
    - Sorts by position in book
    - Filters out bookmarks (keeps only text highlights)
-3. Creates/updates a Weblink in Capacities with:
+3. Creates a Weblink in Capacities with:
    - Book title and author
    - All highlights formatted as markdown with page numbers
    - Tags: #book, #pocketbook